Vietnam.vn - Nền tảng quảng bá Việt Nam

 Three popular models

-The first model is a unified set of textbooks compiled by the State, such as in China, Russia, Cuba, etc. The outstanding advantage is that it is consistent, convenient for management and examination, and at the same time ensures fairness between regions.
-The limitation is that it lacks flexibility and is slow to adapt to social changes.
+The first model is a unified set of textbooks compiled by the State, as in China, Russia, Cuba, etc. The outstanding advantage is synchronization, convenient for management and examination, and at the same time ensuring fairness between regions.
+The limitation is lack of flexibility, slow adaptation to social change.

 The second model is the socialization of many textbooks, typically in the US, Germany, Canada, and Australia.
-Publishers are free to compile according to the framework program; teachers and schools have the right to choose appropriate textbooks.
+Publishers are free to compile according to the framework program; teachers and schools have the right to choose the appropriate set of books.
 This encourages competition, creates diversity and promotes creativity, but at the same time easily leads to inequality.

 The third model is a hybrid model, typical in Japan, South Korea and Singapore.
-Many publishers participate in compilation, but the State still plays an active role in core subjects such as history, language or civics.
+Many publishers participate in compilation, but the State still plays an active role in core subjects such as history, language or civic education.

 Advantages and disadvantages